kbmakevin/cencol_w2018/cnet307_006/wk1/notes.md

 ---
 product that can be either a component of another item, an enhancement of an item or an end item in itself;

-a ser vice or a capability to perform a service
+a service or a capability to perform a service
 	business function that supports production or distrubiton for example

 an improvoemtn in the existing product/;service lines